-This is not a single book review but a set of them all about Genes and Evolution and all written by Richard Dawkins.
-For me personally, it opened up a whole new world that I was blissfully unaware of.
-I was never a good science student with Biology and Chemistry being one of my least favourite subjects then.
-So imagine my thrill when I found addicted to these books and probably rediscovered some lost part of me.
+This is not a single book review but a set of them, all about Genes and Evolution and all written by Richard Dawkins.
+For me, personally, it opened up a whole new world that I was blissfully unaware of.
+I was never a good science student with Biology and Chemistry being one of my least favourite subjects back at school.
+So, imagine my thrill when I found myself addicted to these books and probably rediscovered some lost part of me.
 I started with “The Selfish Gene” and later went through “The Blind Watchmaker“, “God Delusion“, “The Greatest Show on Earth“, “The Ancestor’s Tale” and “The River out of Eden“.
 There is no specific order in which to read these books.
 Each book is a gem in itself but I would suggest starting with “The Greatest Show on Earth” or “The Blind Watchmaker” if you don’t want to get bogged down with technicalities.

-There are some mind blowing concepts and to be truly able to appreciate them, you need to be prepared to come with an open mind – preferably a curious one without the baggage of religious dogma.
-Even if you are of the religious type, you can still enjoy the beauty of Genetics and Evolution and some answers or at the least probings into deep questions like
+There are some mind blowing concepts and to be able to truly appreciate them, you need an open mind – preferably a curious one too, without the baggage of religious dogma.
+Even if you are of the religious type, you can still enjoy the intricacies of ‘Genetics’ and ‘Evolution’ and thrilled by the answers or at the least probings into deep questions like

 - Why are we so attached to our siblings and kids.
 Is there any science behind it and why/how does it reduce as you go through the family tree?